alessiodesogus/alessiodesogus.github.io/youniverse.md

 &nbsp;
-## 4.1  Performance: What brings to followers?
+## 4.1  Performance: What brings more views?

 Until now, we try to identify the possible videos related to mental health, how this category behaves with respect to the others and which category of people is the most affected by mental health.
 But can we now take a look at the problem, from the youtuber point of view?
 How visualizations (views) and subscribers (subs) of a channel are affected after uploading a mental health video?
 To answer this question, we can now make use of the behaviour of the `views` and `subs` of each channel over time.